InsertKoinIO/koin/README.md

 ## A Complete tour with the demo-app

-Check the [*demo-app*](https://github.com/Ekito/koin/tree/master/koin-android/demo-app) source code and get a more complete application.
-The [demo-app wiki page](https://github.com/Ekito/koin/wiki/Demo-App) describes all about Koin in a real app.
+Check the [*demo-app*](https://github.com/Ekito/koin/tree/master/koin-android/demo-app) module source code and get a complete application sample.
+The [weather-app](https://github.com/Ekito/koin/wiki/The-Weather-App) wiki page describes all about Koin  usage, in a real app development.

 ## Documentation